Xunnamius/msft-todo-backup/README.md

 risk a decade of notes on the whims and stability of Microsoft's services.

 Currently, one or more lists and all of their tasks can be exported.
-For lists, their display names are exported.
-For tasks, the following are exported: body, body last modified date and time, categories, completed date and time, created date and time, due date and time, unique id, importance, last modified date and time, recurrence pattern, reminder date and time, start date and time, status, title, attachments, and checklist items (so-called "steps").
+For lists, their display names and unique id are exported.
+For tasks, the following are
+exported: body, body last modified date and time, categories, completed date and time, created date and time, due date and time, unique id, importance, last modified date and time, recurrence pattern, reminder date and time, start date and time, status, title, attachments, and checklist items (so-called "steps").

-Also supports unattended backups, throttling, and automatic retrying out of the box.
+This tool was built using async iterators and streams to ensure proper function in low-memory environments (i.e. 1-2G RAM odroids).
+Additionally, unattended backups, throttling, and automatic retrying are supported out of the box.

 However, while attachment and checklist items are backed up and can be restored, linked resources and extensions are ignored.